-^{} A linear extrapolation was used to estimate emission reductions from ECC-02 which are co-benefits from the adoption of State policies, such as SB350 and Title 24.
+\\ A linear extrapolation was used to estimate emission reductions from ECC-02 which are co-benefits from the adoption of State policies, such as SB350 and Title 24.

-^{} Estimated reductions through 2020.
+\\\ Estimated reductions through 2020.

-As specified in the staff report of the 2015 December RECLAIM amendment, a reduction of 12 tpd of RTCs is calculated based on the actual emissions reported by the RECLAIM facilities in 2011/2012, with adjustments to account for uncertainties that arose in the BARCT analysis and for additional 2011 activity level adjustments.
+2011/2012, with adjustments to account for uncertainties that arose in the BARCT analysis and for additional 2011 activity level adjustments.
 The 2011/2012 baseline emissions for the NOx RECLAIM universe were 20.7 tpd.
 With the implementation the 2015 RECLAIM amendment, the RTCs remaining in 2023 will be 14.5 tpd.
-Therefore, to account for the RECLAIM shave in the SIP, an emission reduction of 6.2 tpd of actual emissions (the difference between the actual emissions in 2011/2012 and the 2023 remaining potential emissions in the SIP emission inventory) was included in the baseline emissions for the 8-hour ozone attainment demonstration in the 2016 AQMP.
+Therefore, to account for the RECLAIM shave in the SIP, a reduction of 6.2 tpd of actual emissions (the difference between the actual emissions in 2011/2012 and the 2023 remaining potential emissions in the SIP emission inventory) was included in the baseline emissions for the 8-hour ozone attainment demonstration in the 2016 AOMP.

-In order to accurately report on progress made toward achieving emission reduction commitments, reductions from adopted rules are first allocated to account for the reduction specified under RECLAIM Rule 2002.
-Since the adoption of the 2016 AQMP, five rules (Rules 1134, 1135, 1146, 1146.1, and 1146.2) have been adopted or amended by the South Coast AQMD as part of the RECLAIM transition, and one additional rule is scheduled to be heard by the Governing Board in November 2019.
+In order to accurately report on progress made toward achieving emission reduction commitments, reductions from RECLAIM BARCT rules are first allocated to account for the reduction specified under RECLAIM Rule 2002.
+Since the adoption of the 2016 AQMP, six rules (Rules 1110.2, 1134, 1135, 1146, 1146.1, and 1146.2) have been adopted or amended by the South Coast AQMD as part of the RECLAIM transition.
 The total emission reductions resulting from these six rules is 5.2 tpd.
-Furthermore, five additional rules (Rules 1117, 1147.1, 1147.2 and 1147.3) are currently under development and are scheduled for adoption in calendar year 2020.
-The emission reductions anticipated from these rule amendments /adoptions are estimated to be at least in the range of 0.5 tpd to 1 tpd, which will likely satisfy the baseline NOx emission reductions commitments specified under RECLAIM Rule 2002..
+Furthermore, five additional rules (Rules 1117, 1147, 1147.1, 1147.2 and 1147.3) are currently under development and are scheduled for amendment / adoption in calendar year 2020.
+The emission reductions anticipated from these rule amendments /adoptions are estimated to be at least in the range of 0.5 tpd to 1 tpd, which will likely satisfy the baseline NOx emission reductions commitments specified under RECLAIM Rule 2002.
 As the RECLAIM program transitions into a regulatory approach, the actual emissions from the RECLAIM universe will be tracked for emission reconciliation with the commitments in the SIP inventory.
 Additional reductions beyond this commitment due to these and other rulemaking activities (e.g., 1109.1) are discussed later.